MathQuantLab/intraday-volatility-estimation-from-high-frequency-data/README.md

 Microstructure noise, resulting from the ask & bid mechanism, interferes with prices and modifies predictions made by regular models.

 ### 6.2 Methodology for Estimating Noise Size
-The estimator \(\eta\) of microstructure noise size is computed using a large sample size.
+The estimator $\eta$ of microstructure noise size is computed using a large sample size.

 ### 6.3 Computation of the Estimator
 Daily microstructure noise is illustrated based on computations from January 1, 2022, to today.